crodier/software-blog/_posts/2023-09-22-message-formats.md

 ### Protobuf preferred

-Comparing to above, Protobuf is generally preferred for a few key reasons:
+Protobuf is generally preferred for a few key reasons:
 1. **gRPC** exists for Proto and is powerful for making fast messaging systems
 1. Google supports gRPC and Protobuf; also uses Protobuf internally along with the pre-cursor to gRPC